Tria-Studio/Tria-OS-Docs/MapLib.md

     MapLib:Alert("Button 5 was pressed!", Color3.fromRGB(255, 255, 255), 4)
 end)
 ```
 This function is the equivalent of `Lib.btnFuncs[5] = function() end` in Flood Escape 2.
-It can be used to run functions once a button was been pressed.
+It can be used to run functions once a button has been pressed.

 -----------------------------------------------------